Temples in and around Trichy

 Bhoominathar ( God of Earth) Shiva Temple in Mannachanalur, where Lord Shiva himself is present as God of Vasthu.
 There is a legend behind the main deity who got control of Vasthu Bagvan here.
 On Vasthu days there are few sampradhayams by which we can be solved of all vasthu dhosha problems.

-Mannachanallur is about 6 kms from Trichy Toll Gate en route Thuraiyur and Azhagiya Manavalam village is a little diversion from there to the left for about 3 kms.
+Azhagiya Manavalam village is a little diversion from Mannachanallur to the left for about 3 kms.

 The Lord is seen in a standing posture with Sridevi and Bhoodevi.

 The legend dates back to the 14th Century AD to the time when Mohammed Bin Tughlag invaded the Srirangam temple and the threat to the idols of Lord Ranganatha loomed large.
 While the battle was going on, Azhagiya Manavalan and His consorts resided here at the Sundara Raja Perumal temple in this village.
 A smart lady of this village used her guile and protected the idol of the utsav deity of Lord Ranganatha and also helped the forces outwit the Madurai Sultanate.
 It was in 1371 AD that Azhagiya Manavalan and His consort went back to Srirangam temple.

 Gopurapatti village is located 20kms North West of Trichy near Mannachanallur between two rivers Peruvalavan and Kamba (these have gone into extinction and are currently seen in the form of a small canal).
 This can also be reached from Thiruvasai in the Trichy – Musiri route and this is located west of Thiruvasi.

 1) Sri Aadhi Nayaka Perumal Temple